 As for gaming, the Core i5-8265U features the same integrated graphics processor as the i5-8250U, without change of the specs.
 It’s the Intel UHD 620 integrated graphics, which is capable of rendering light games and some more demanding titles but on low detail settings.
 Thanks to the higher clock speed, the i5-8265U can have a slight advantage in some games and gaming scenarios that greatly utilize the main processing cores.

-Note: Performance and benchmark scores of the Intel Core i5-8265U may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the Intel Core i5-8265U and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.